ksoze84/useStateHandler/README.md

 - [Handler Configuration](#handler-configuration)
   - [Merging the state](#merging-the-state)
 - [usePartialHandler to update only when a determined subset of state properties changes](#usepartialhandler-to-update-only-when-a-determined-subset-of-state-properties-changes)
-  - [You can also use Selectors \[with derived data\] or a compare function with usePartialState](#you-can-also-use-selectors-with-derived-data-or-a-compare-function-with-usepartialstate)
+  - [You can also use selectors \[with derived data\] or a compare function with usePartialState](#you-can-also-use-selectors-with-derived-data-or-a-compare-function-with-usepartialstate)
 - [useHandler: the standalone hook](#usehandler-the-standalone-hook)
 - [Working with Classes](#working-with-classes)
   - [Reutilizing classes](#reutilizing-classes)